 From Paris to Rouen, Caudebec-en-Caux, Les Andelys and Vernon to Paris.

-From Le Pecq/Paris to Rouen, Caudebec-en-Caux and Vernon to Le Pecq/Paris.
+From Paris to Caudebec-en-Caux, Rouen, Les Andelys and Vernon to Paris.

 From Paris to Rouen, Le Havre, Caudebec-en-Caux, Les Andelys, Vernon and Mantes-la-Jolie to Paris.

 At 324 metres high, the Eiffel Tower is one of the best-known landmarks in Paris.
 The steel framework tower was constructed for the world’s fair on the 100th anniversary of the French Revolution and was opened on 31 March 1889.
 The vast structure impresses with its height and unusual shape, but the view from the Eiffel Tower itself is also breath-taking.
 Seen from above, Paris is at your feet, and you can enjoy a sweeping view over the city.

 Explore Paris’ highest natural point of elevation.
 The hill of Montmartre can be reached via the famous steps or a funicular.
 From above, you can enjoy a wonderful view over the surrounding alleyways and houses.
 A particular highlight is the Sacré-Cœur Basilica.
 An impressive place that is definitely worth a visit.

 Along the impressive axe historique between the small arch at the Louvre and the large arch in the Défense district stands this 50-metre-high arch created by Jean François Chalgrin, who took inspiration from ancient models.
 Napoleon commissioned the building in 1806 to mark his victory at the Battle of Austerlitz, but it took 30 years to complete.